Contributing To Open-Source 101

 upstream from the command line to update the

-But now, some things are becoming more simple with some features from GitHub.
+But now, some things are becoming simpler with some GitHub features.

 Without further ado, let's do this! 💪